Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 “Seriously, now.”

 “I *am* being serious.
 The radiation pulse alone on that type of bomb will kill *everything* within line of sight.
 It’s gonna kick up enough debris to maybe trigger a nuclear winter. *Nowhere* on-planet is safe.
-And that doesn’t even cover the earthquakes, or---”
+And that doesn’t even cover the earthquakes, or - ”

 “Right.”